Lift the lockdown: Key highlights of Rahul Gandhi's conference

 Here are the key highlights of Rahul Gandhi's interaction with media:

 * India is in a crisis and every one is in a crisis.
-Hartbreaking to see migrants walking on highways.
+Heartbreaking to see migrants walking on highways.

 * We have to open the lockdown but it should be lifted carefully.
 We should protect the vulnerable people like aged and heart patients at the same time.